anu-bdsi/workshop-intro-to-linux-aug-2023/03_set_up.md

 You will be prompted with question asking if you want to proceed, type `y` and press `enter` to continue.

-After the process finished, run the following commands to check if the packages have been successfully installed.
+After the process finished, run the following commands to verify if the packages have been successfully installed.

 ```sh
 fastqc --version